In addition to understanding the causes and symptoms of binge eating disorder (BED), it’s also helpful to understand the facts and statistics:

 - Binge eating or loss-of-control eating may be as high as 25% in post-bariatric patients.
 3

 - 30 percent of higher weight patients attempting to lose weight in clinical settings meet diagnostic criteria for binge eating disorder (BED) and/or bulimia nervosa (BN).
 4

-The facts about bingeing are concerning, but recovery is possible
+The facts and statistics about bingeing are concerning, but recovery is possible

 Eating Recovery Center provides comprehensive treatment designed to help you stop your disordered eating behavior and identify the bio/psycho/social contributors to your illness.
 Then, full and lasting recovery can begin.
 To learn more, please call us at 877-825-8584.

 Learn more about our Binge Eating Treatment and Recovery Program.